Movies Made in Alaska

 A Note from Anchorage Memories

-Thank you for the valuable insight into the creation and behind-the-scenes issues associated with the movie “Sourdough.”
+Thank you for the valuable insight into the creation and behind-the-scenes issues associated with the making of the movie “Sourdough.”

 Over my many years in television and motion picture production, I can't tell you how many producers told me about how their distributor basically took their movie away from them in one way or another.
 And these movies made in Alaska are no exception.

-“Sourdough” certainly should have been seen by a much larger audience, and Bob and company should have received the credit and rewards they deserved for creating this precious Alaskan movie.
+“Sourdough” certainly should have enjoyed a much larger audience, and Bob and company should have received the credit and rewards they deserved for creating this precious Alaskan movie.

 Mike